 NOTE: It would not be unusual for a new machine, after the initial 5 or 10 hours of operation, to begin to not travel straight (this is due to the break-in of the transmissions).
-To fine tune tracking, refer to Step 5 - Straight Tracking Adjustment in this section.
+To fine tune tracking, refer to Step 5 - Straight Tracking Adjustment on page 76.